 Vienna is located where it is because of the river Danube.
-We will walk from Otto Wagner’s lions along the original flow of the river – the Donaukanal – to Alte Donau.
-Along the way we will explore why Vienna water tastes so good, how often it rains in the city, why the city does not get flooded, why the river was moved in the 19th century and how the danube is both a social barrier and a cool sporting opportunity.
+We will walk from Otto Wagner’s lions along the original flow of the river – the Donaukanal – to Alte Donau, for a collective swim.
+Along the way we will explore why Vienna water tastes so good, how often it rains in the city, why the city does not get flooded, why the river was moved in the 19th century and how the Danube is both a social barrier and a cool sporting opportunity.

 The river flows from the Black Forest in Germany to the Black Sea in Romania.
 The water takes around 18 minutes to flow through our city.

 Meeting point: 19., Nussdorfer Platz 8, near to S-Bahn: Nussdorf.

 Bring your towel, for a splash in Europe’s second-longest river.